citp/privacy-policy-historical/d/di/din/dine.to.md

-> *The following text is extracted and transformed from the dine.to privacy policy that was archived on 2015-10-05.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20151005052513id_/http%3A//www.dine.to/privacy.php) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the dine.to privacy policy that was archived on 2016-06-16.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20160616191815id_/http%3A//www.dine.to/privacy.php) for the most accurate reproduction.*

 # Dine.TO Privacy Policy

-**Dine.TO** _a division of Candia Group Inc._
+**Dine.TO** _a division of Yellow Media Limited_

 590 King Street West, 2nd floor (YP Offices)
 Toronto, Ontario, M5V 1M3, Canada